DennyBahar/dennybahar.github.io/_posts/2019-05-09-stock-return-dist.md

 ![png](/images/stock-return-dist_files/stock-return-dist_4_0.png)

 The normal distribution takes in mean and standard deviation as inputs.
 The t-distribution takes in mean, standard deviation and degree of freedom (df) as inputs.
 The t-distribution above use df = 1.
 It is obvious that the t-distribution has fatter tail than the normal distribution.
-As df increases, the tail of the t-distribution gets skinnier and eventually equal to the normal distribution when df -> $\infty$.
+As df increases, the tail of the t-distribution gets skinnier and eventually equal to the normal distribution when df approaches infinity.

 ```python